About Our Students

 Academic, Athletic and Extracurricular Awards

 - The Class of 2016 included four National Merit Scholars and eight National Merit Finalists.

 - Our Speech & Debate Upper School and Middle School teams have garnered national recognition.
 Discover more about our award-winning program here.

 - Students leading the Sun Devils' Advocate newspaper and Kent Denver School Yearbook have consistently earned awards from the Colorado High School Press Association.

 - Downbeat Magazine named Kent Denver's Quincy Ave.
-Rhythm Band top High School R&B performance group in the nation for the seventh time.
+Rhythm Band top High School R&B performance group in the nation for the eighth time.

-- Ten students received awards in the 2015 Colorado Scholastic Art Awards, including two Gold Keys, six Silver Keys, and five honorable mentions.
+- Eleven students received awards in the 2017 Colorado Scholastic Art Awards, including six Gold Keys, three Silver Keys, and two honorable mentions.